 There are several options to moving your safety induction training online.
 You can use online platforms that provide templates for you to create your content and assessments.
 These software platforms are generally inexpensive; however, they require a considerable amount of your time to develop the content, and you need to be mindful of the quality of the materials that you upload.

 Then there’s the other end of the spectrum which is using VR and AR technology to provide a fully immersive experience.
-Generally, the training content is engaging and interactive; however, these platforms are expensive to create content, require facilitation to use the hardware and dedicated training spaces.
+Generally, the training content is engaging and interactive; however, these platforms are expensive to create content and require facilitation to use the hardware and dedicated training spaces.

 I Don’t Have Time to Build Our Safety Induction!